beamable/polygon-example/Readme.md

 You can enable federation on any item or currency.

 ## Try it out
+1. Sign up for a custom Mumbai Testnet RPC URI at https://rpc.maticvigil.com/
+2. Set your RPC URI as a realm config value "RPCEndpoint" (see Configuration)
-1. Publish the **PolygonFederation** microservice along with the **PolygonStorage** microstorage.
+3. Publish the **PolygonFederation** microservice along with the **PolygonStorage** microstorage.
-2. Open the Portal an wait for the microservice to get into the **running** state.
+4. Open the Portal an wait for the microservice to get into the **running** state.
-3. Explore the microservice logs and microstorage data.
+5. Explore the microservice logs and microstorage data.
 Microservice should create and store your developer wallet on first run.
-4. Use a [Polygon Faucet App](https://faucet.polygon.technology/) to request some test MATIC tokens for your developer wallet.
+6. Use a [Polygon Faucet App](https://faucet.polygon.technology/) to request some test MATIC tokens for your developer wallet.
-5. Start the SampleScene from this repo.
+7. Start the SampleScene from this repo.
 It will create a Beamable player account on your realm.
-6. Click "Attach Identity" - this should create a wallet for the player and associate it with the players account.
+8. Click "Attach Identity" - this should create a wallet for the player and associate it with the players account.
-7. Press the tilde key to enter the "Admin console" and type the `portal` command.
+9. Press the tilde key to enter the "Admin console" and type the `portal` command.
 This will open the player overview page in the Beamable Portal.
-8. Use the Inventory feature to grant some federated items to the player.
+10. Use the Inventory feature to grant some federated items to the player.
 Granting items will mint new NFTs, and granting currency will transfer fungible tokens to the players wallet.

 NOTE: First request to the microservice will initiate the compile and deploy procedure for the smart contract.
 Depending on your RPC endpoint, it may result in a timeout.
 Be sure to check the microservice logs.